ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 You can expand or contract the capacity of your VMware vCenter Server with Hybridity Bundle instance according to your business needs, by adding or removing ESXi servers.

-Starting with the V3.1 release, you can add new ESXi servers to an existing cluster by either selecting an existing configuration or an alternative configuration than the existing hosts in the cluster.
-Existing configurations are available for instant selection when you order your new server.
+You can add new ESXi servers to an existing cluster by either selecting an existing configuration or a different configuration than the existing ESXi servers in the cluster.
+Existing configurations are available when you order your new server.
 To avoid performance or stability issues, it is recommended that clusters use the same or similar configuration with regards to CPU, RAM, and storage.
 This functionality is useful for hardware updates within the same cluster.
 A cluster can have only one type of storage.

-Starting with the V2.9 release, you can add new ESXi servers to a cluster while the cluster is in maintenance mode.
-Additionally, you can simultaneously add or remove ESXi servers across multiple clusters.
-The following simultaneous operations are available:
+You can add new ESXi servers to a cluster while the cluster is in maintenance mode.
+Additionally, you can simultaneously complete the following operations across multiple clusters:

-* Add hosts to a cluster and add hosts to additional clusters.
+* Add ESXi servers to a cluster and add ESXi servers to additional clusters.
-* Remove hosts from a cluster and remove hosts from additional clusters.
+* Remove ESXi servers from a cluster and remove ESXi servers from additional clusters.
-* Add hosts to a cluster and remove hosts from additional clusters.
+* Add ESXi servers to a cluster and remove ESXi servers from additional clusters.
-* Remove hosts from a cluster and add hosts to additional clusters.
+* Remove ESXi servers from a cluster and add ESXi servers to additional clusters.

-Because your initial cluster has vSAN as its storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
+Because your initial cluster has vSAN storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.

 ## Adding ESXi servers to vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservers-adding}